Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 The concept of smoking meat is as old as the idea of eating and preserving food.
 But the cooks of Arkansas have taken this to an art.

 Obviously, barbecue is the most well known smoked meat product…but we aren’t just talking pork or beef here.
-These places smoke chickens and turkeys, hams, and even cheeses.
+In Arkansas we smoke chickens and turkeys, hams, and sandwich meats, and even cheeses.

 Burge’s is known for smoking turkeys and hams.
 In fact, their smoked turkey salad sandwich is one of our favorite sandwiches in Central Arkansas.